CERT-Polska/snort3-x509-reputation-plugin/README.md

 -	untrusted_CA_disable : Disable verifying certificate with certificates from the untrusted CA directory.
 -	logfile [< logfile >]:- Save information about alarm type, time, subject DN, issuer DN to file.
 -	save_cert [< logdir >]: Save suspicious certificates to folder
--	full_chain_verify – use all certificate chain during CA verification (works for trusted and untrusted CA option) .
-By default extension uses only the lowest level certificate.

 ##Example rules: